gmsn-ita/CoincidenceLattices/README.md

 3. Maximum supercell length;
 4. Number of atoms inside the supercell.

+If you find this software useful for your research, please cite [1].

 [1] - Daniel S. Koda, Friedhelm Bechstedt, Marcelo Marques, and Lara K. Teles.
 Coincidence Lattices of 2D Crystals: Heterostructure Predictions and Applications. *The Journal of Physical Chemistry C* **2016** *120* (20), 10895-10908.
 DOI: 10.1021/acs.jpcc.6b01496

 Installation